 Program Overview

-The NEA Foundation supports high quality STEM learning by increasing access to and improving the quality of STEM education in underserved communities.
-We invest in educator-lead and union-supported STEM programming that encourages students to incorporate STEM learning in their daily lives, academic careers, and professional endeavors.
+The NEA Foundation supported high quality STEM learning by increasing access to and improving the quality of STEM education in underserved communities.
+The Foundation invested in educator-lead and union-supported STEM programming that encouraged students to incorporate STEM learning in their daily lives, academic careers, and professional endeavors.

-Through this initiative, we are working with districts to improve student access to STEM learning by helping educators, administrators, and key partners implement systems that allow experiential learning to help improve outcomes for students.
+Through this initiative, the Foundation worked with districts to improve student access to STEM learning by helping educators, administrators, and key partners implement systems that allow experiential learning to help improve outcomes for students.

-• In Hamilton County, TN, the district will invest in the skills of educators through three interrelated initiatives that emphasize project-based STEM learning.
-These initiatives will enable a cohort of educators to act as leaders in schools that will expand the use of maker spaces.
+- In Hamilton County, TN, the district invested in the skills of educators through three interrelated initiatives that emphasized project-based STEM learning.
+These initiatives enabled a cohort of educators to act as leaders in schools to expand the use of maker spaces.

-• In Greeley, CO, educators have developed a K-12 framework for instruction, aligned to Next Generation Science Standards, to help bring coherence to the way STEM is taught within and across schools.
-With the support of dedicated STEM teacher leaders, they will pilot this approach in eight schools, with the goal to scale across the district.
-A local team of educators, principals, and district administrators designed the framework which will serve as a guide for educators seeking to develop cross content collaborative lesson development.
+- In Greeley, CO, educators developed a K-12 framework for instruction, aligned to Next Generation Science Standards, to help bring coherence to the way STEM is taught within and across schools.
+With the support of dedicated STEM teacher leaders, they piloted this approach in eight schools, with the goal to scale across the district.

 Why STEM?